dex/dex.github.io/_posts/2014-05-01-ipv6-on-raspberry-pi.md

 There are two types of IPv6 configuration for IPv4.

-* 6in4: This is most common configuration for IPv4 users.
+* **6in4**: This is most common configuration for IPv4 users.
 This type of IPv6 will use TSP (Tunnel Setup Protocol).
-* 6to4: Automatic tunnel.
+* **6to4**: Automatic tunnel.
 If you have a public IPv4 address, this method is out-of-box for linux users.
 It use a mapping between IPv4 address and IPv6 prefix. (e.q.
 2002:*XXXX:YYYY*::/48 where *XXXX:YYYY* is IPv4 address in hex)

 # Configuration #

-There are three steps to make a IPv6-ready home box.
+There are two steps to make a IPv6-ready home box.

 1. A 6to4 tunnel interface and binding an IPv6 address to it.
 2. Setup radvd (optional if you want to setup an IPv6 subnet)